Chennu/TrialsGuider/PRIVACY_POLICY.md

 **PRIVACY POLICY**

-This privacy policy discloses the privacy practices for:
-* Trials Guider Alexa Skills
+This privacy policy discloses the privacy practices for Trials Guider Alexa Skill.

-This privacy policy applies solely to the Trials Guider Code.
+This privacy policy applies solely to the Trials Guider Code usage.

 **This policy explains the following:**